Unsupervised Deep Generative Models for Anomaly Detection in Neuroimaging: A Systematic Scoping Review: Methods

 Search results were imported into Rayyan \citep{Ouzzani2016} for duplicate removal and blinded screening by two reviewers.
 Titles and abstracts were screened first, followed by full-text assessment of potentially relevant studies.
 Disagreements were resolved through discussion until consensus was reached.

-Data extraction was carried out using the export functions of each database.
-Retrieved publications were saved as CSV or BibTeX files and subsequently imported into Rayyan, which automatically matched and retrieved the corresponding records.
-For arXiv, where no export function is available through the web interface, we used the API via custom Python scripts to obtain the publication data.
-Full-text articles were accessed through institutional subscriptions.
+Bibliographic records were retrieved using the export functions of each database (CSV or BibTeX) and imported into Rayyan for record matching and management.
+For arXiv, where no export function is available through the web interface, we used the API via custom Python scripts to obtain publication metadata.
+Full-text articles were accessed through institutional subscriptions where available.

+Data extraction was performed independently by two reviewers using a structured extraction form developed for this review.
+Extracted variables included: publication year, model architecture, imaging modality, dimensionality (2D or 3D), training and test datasets, pathology type, evaluation level (voxel, slice, or subject), thresholding strategy, and reported quantitative performance metrics (Dice, AUROC, AUPRC).
+Extracted data were tabulated and used for qualitative and quantitative synthesis.